celinehohzm/SpliceCOV/README.md

 ```

 ---
-## Installation
+## Installation Requirements

 SpliceCOV is written in Bash with helper scripts in Perl and Python.

-### Requirements
+The softwares needed are:

 - `bash` (version 4 or newer)
 - Standard Linux tools: `awk`, `sort`, `comm` (comm only if using `-a`)